tulane-cmps6610-fall-2025/problem-set-03-Ardad2/answers.md

 Let Smember(m) be the sapn of member.
 Since member is a linear scan relying on the previous results, Smember(m) = Smember(m-1) + O(1) = O(m).

-Let Sproc(n) be teh span of the process and n is the length of the input.
+Let Sproc(n) be the span of the process and n is the length of the input.

 For every ith iteration, we know that member will called once per element for the "SeenSoFar" sublist, therefore every ith call the membership check will cost Smember(i) = O(i) span and the other constant overhead will take about O(1).
 Process is sequential with each call recursing on the rest, this will all add up along the critical path.